Tyketto: History

 Live In Milan the bands first live CD/DVD combo was released in late 2017 and Greg Smith joined them on bass for the fall Reach tour dates.
 In 2018 Tyketto played the Monsters Of Rock Cruise, M3 in the USA, Rock Im Tal in Switzerland and the O2 in London at the Stone Free Festival.
 This was followed in June by a Weekend With Tyketto (We've Got tomorrow, We've Got Tonight) in Pontypridd, Wales for a special DVD recording which was released as a live CD/DVD.

 After the Strength In Numbers 25th Anniversary Tour in March 2019, Tyketto headed to Festivals in Switzerland in August and Germany in September before holding 2 Live Album Launch Parties.
-This was for the release of Strength In Numbers Live and was held on 25 October at The Queens Hall in Nuneaton and the 26th October at The Corporation in Sheffield.
-The official album release date was 8 November 2019.
+This was for the release of Strength In Numbers Live and was held on October 25 at The Queens Hall in Nuneaton and October 26 at The Corporation in Sheffield.
+The official album release date was November 8, 2019.

-On 18 June 2022, Danny Vaughn announced on Youtube, that co-founder Michael Clayton and guitarist Chris Green will leave the band for family reasons in 2023.
-Their last concert will be at the Melodic Rock Cruise in 2023.
+On June 18, 2022, Danny Vaughn announced on Youtube, that co-founder Michael Clayton and guitarist Chris Green will leave the band for family reasons in 2023.
+Their last concert will be at the Monsters of Rock Cruise (MORC) in 2023.
+Specifically, both Clayton and Green's last show with Tyketto was on May 3, 2023, in the Studio B room on MORC 2023.
+Johnny Dee, former Waysted band mate now with Doro was named as Tyketto's new drummer whilst Kane'd's Harry Scott Elliott will take on the axe man duties.

-In December 2022 a 12-date co-headline tour in the United Kingdom with Dare and FM was announced.
+In December 2022 a 12-date co-headline tour in the United Kingdom with Dare and FM was announced. bringing with it Chris Childs back on bass.
+A Tyketto headlining European tour followed culminating in an appearance at the Rock of Ages festival in Germany in late July.

+November and December 2023 will bring Tyketto back to the UK for both festival & headline shows, supported by Yorkshire-based band This House We Built.

+February 2025 sees the band playing 3 nights in Australia, followed by more dates in the UK in support of Uriah Heep.